Innocent9712/project-pepper/README.md

 To use the console, ensure you have python venv installed.

-run `python -m venv venv` to create a virtual environment
+run `python3 -m venv venv` to create a virtual environment

 then run `source venv/bin/activate` to activate the virtual environment